 Merit Money has many names and results in different rewards in different companies.
 The principle, however, is the same—peers publicly acknowledging each other with a note of recognition and perhaps some points, money, hearts, or hugs that may turn into real cash, gifts, or gift cards.
 These transactions are often done through an app that helps make the process transparent and keeps track of it all.

-Georgina de Solà, head of operations at Typeform, told Happy Melly, “We started using Bonusly to recognize our colleagues’ work.
+Georgina de Solà, head of operations at Typeform, said, “We started using Bonusly to recognize our colleagues’ work.
 It’s less about the typecoins given—we use our own currency—and more the public recognition of someone’s valuable contribution, help, effort or input.”

 Employee recognition should be values-based, not outcome-focused